junegunn/vim-xmark/README.md

 -----

 `:Xmark` command is added for Markdown files.
-After running the command, the rendered content of the file will be loaded on the browser.
+After running the command, the rendered content will be loaded on the browser every time you save the file.

 ```vim
 " Does not resize nor move the windows